bhartik021/Data-Structure-Algorithm/README.md

 Depending on the organization of the elements, data structures are classified into types:

 * Linear data structures: Elements are accesed in a sequential order but it is not compulsory to store all elements sequentially. examples: linked lists, stacks, queues.
 * Non-linear data structures: Elements of this data structure are stored/accessed in a non-linear order.
-Examples: Trees and graphs.
+Examples: Trees and graphs..

 ![DSA Post Designs (Community)](https://user-images.githubusercontent.com/75694208/179344389-49db3efd-eff9-4b7e-a957-6af928580365.png)